CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 .. image:: images/coxph_plot_covarite_groups.png

-The ``plot_covariate_groups`` method can accept multiple covariates as well.
+The :meth:`lifelines.fitters.coxph_fitter.CoxPHFitter.plot_covariate_groups`` method can accept multiple covariates as well.
 This is useful for two purposes:

 1. There are derivative features in your dataset.
 For example, suppose you have included ``year`` and ``year**2`` in your dataset.
 It doesn't make sense to just vary ``year`` and leave ``year**2`` fixed.
 You'll need to specify manually the values the covariates take on in a N-d array or list (where N is the number of covariates being varied.)